 An accused highborn may demand trial by combat or the less used trial of seven and let the gods give judgement.
 "Taking the black", to join the Night's Watch, is an alternative to criminal punishment.
 By taking the black, one’s crimes are forgiven and he is exiled to the wall severing all previous ties.
 Women are not allowed to take the black.
-Also only a knight of the Kingsguard can champion a queen in a trial by battle if she has been accused of treason.
+Only a knight of the Kingsguard can champion a queen in a trial by battle if she has been accused of treason.

 The legal majority for men and women is 16.
 Trials, at least among the nobility, often begin with a prayer from a septon beseeching the Father Above to guide them towards justice.
 The accused and witness are sworn to honesty before he gives testimony at a trial.
 Of old, the High Septons might appoint seven judges to try a case, and if a woman was accused, three of them might be women, representing maidens, mothers, and crones.

 The punishment for treason and oathbreaking is death.
 Poachers and thieves may lose a hand.
 It is customary for thieves to lose a finger, but harsher punishments may be doled out depending on the circumstances.
 Various mutilations for assault, castration for rape, and floggings for minor offences are usual.

 Executions are usually carried out by hanging or beheading.
 For harsher crime the "crow cage" is used, in which the victim is imprisoned without food or water until death.
 Its name comes from the crows who often end up feasting on the criminal's flesh.

 Flogging are the common punishment for members of the lower social classes, its severity determined by both the number of strokes.

 - ↑ The Sworn Sword.